-These ensure that SuDS are designed to maximise ecological and aesthetic value, set out a hierarchy of preferred SuDS approaches, provide detail in relation to infiltration SuDS management and cover surface-water run-off in greater detail.
+that proposals for major development These ensure that SuDS are designed to incorporate SuDS where required by maximise ecological and aesthetic value, set the lead local flood authority and that out a hierarchy of preferred SuDS approaches, the SuDs schemes satisfy technical provide detail in relation to infiltration SuDS standards and design requirements. management and cover surface-water run-off in greater detail.